Did Your Company Commit an Intellectual Property Violation?

 Typically, patent law violations are committed by companies and small businesses, but they can be committed between individuals.
 For this reason, punishments such as jail or prison time are exceedingly rare results of cases we work with.

-One of the reasons punishments like prison are not utilized is because most offenders are entities rather than people.
+One of the reasons punishments like prison are not utilized is that most offenders are entities rather than people.
 Entities cannot be imprisoned and rarely is everyone who is part of an entity guilty of breaking the law.

 To deter breaking patent law, the punishment has to be something that damages a business.
 This is why our clients and their competitors face these punishments for patent law infringement, rather than other punishments you may be more familiar with.

-1. Monetary Damages: Violating patent law can lead to the victim suffering financial losses.
+- Monetary Damages: Violating patent law can lead to the victim suffering financial losses.
 It can cause them to lose sales, clients, partners, employees, and more.
-If the defending party is found guilty of violating another company’s patent, and the plaintiff proves that the violation led to their financial loss in some way, the defending party will have to financially cover those losses and potential losses in the future.
+If the defending party is found guilty of violating another company’s patent and the plaintiff proves that the violation led to their financial loss in some way, the defending party will have to financially cover both those losses and potential losses in the future.
 In some cases, the court may award treble damages if the infringement is found to be willful.

-2. Injunctions: Injunctions stop the defending party from committing actions that will potentially continue their infringement.
+- Injunctions: Injunctions stop the defending party from committing actions that will potentially continue their infringement.
 This means temporarily ceasing the production, sale, use, or offering of the potentially infringing products/services.
 If the accused is found not guilty of infringement, these injunctions will be lifted.

-3. Costs and Attorney’s Fees: Similarly to other types of civil law, if the defending party loses, they can be forced to pay the legal fees of the plaintiff.
+- Costs and Attorney’s Fees: Similarly to other types of civil law, if the defending party loses, they can be forced to pay the legal fees of the plaintiff.
 This is especially possible if the infringement is deemed willful or egregious.

-4. Seizure and Destruction of Infringing Products: Courts can order that infringing products be reasonably seized and destroyed from warehouses and store shelves.
+- Seizure and Destruction of Infringing Products: Courts can order that infringing products be reasonably seized and destroyed from warehouses and store shelves.
 ‘Reasonably’ is the key word because consumers who already own the infringing product cannot be forced to give it up.

-5. Criminal Penalties: We have established that these are rare, but it’s important to note that there are some examples where this is possible.
+- Criminal Penalties: We have established that these are rare, but it’s important to note that there are some examples where this is possible.
 In cases of deliberate and significant infringement, particularly ones that led to dangerous, defective products, criminal charges can be brought against individuals who are a part of the defending entity.

 Contact the Patent Law Attorneys at Emerson Thomson Bennett